Venice Airport Buses

 and departure location.

-If you're with a tour group, look for your guide or tour leader
+If you're with a tour group or cruise, look for your guide or

-in the arrivals terminal, or follow the instructions that you were given with
+in the arrivals terminal as you leave customs.
+Or follow the instructions that you were given with

 your tour materials.